 - Adaptogens are another wonderful ally to call upon for support.
 As their name suggests, adaptogens support the body in adapting to new or habitual stressors on the body.
 They create resilience in the body by balancing out hormones and support lower stress levels and a decrease in inflammation.

-YouVeda’s My Healthy Immunity contains adaptogens including amla, tinospora, holy basil and andrographis, to keep the immune system sharp while modulating cellular response.
-These herbs work together with your immune system to keep your body balanced against the challenges of the environment, bacteria and toxins.
-The formula also contains herbs that increase absorption of nutrients, vitamins, and minerals, for that extra boost!
-And it is tridoshic, so appropriate for any and every immune system.
-Most importantly, as always, a health body and system begins with a healthy mind.
+YouVeda’s My Healthy Immunity contains adaptogens including amla, Tinospora, holy basil and Andrographis, to keep the immune system sharp while modulating cellular response.
+These herbs work together with your immune system to keep your body balanced against the challenges of the environment, bacteria, and toxins.
+The formula also contains herbs that increase the absorption of nutrients, vitamins, and minerals, for that extra boost!
+And it is tridoshic, appropriate for any and every immune system.
+Most importantly, as always, a healthy body and system begin with a healthy mind.
 So take a breath, pause, and express some gratitude for your amazing body!